josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 A "behavioral story bank" (_BSB, not to be confused with Backstreet Boys_) is a collection of stories you can tell about yourself any time you need to highlight your skills, positive qualities, and/or the results you've achieved.
 It's a prepared list of all your best stories about yourself.

-If it helps: you can reverse-engineer your BSB from common interview questions (_look some up_).
+If it helps: you can reverse-engineer your BSB from common interview questions (_take the time to look some up_).

-Think of times you've had success, or faced adversity, or learned new things; times you overcame challenges; times you earned recognition, or your teammates thanked you for something you did.
+Think of times you've had success, or faced adversity, or learned new things; times you overcame challenges; times you earned recognition, or times your coworkers were grateful for something you did.

 Once you have a handful of those situations, put them into the [STAR format](https://www.interviewbit.com/star-interview-questions/) (Situation, Task, Action, Result), as short stories you can retell on demand.